External agents

 To enable an external agent in a project:

-- On the left sidebar, select Search or go to > Explore.
+- On the top bar, select Search or go to and find your project.

-- From the dropdown list, select the project you want to enable the external agent in.
+- From the dropdown list, select the external agent you want to enable.

 - Select Enable.

-The external agent appears in the project’s Flows list.
+The external agent appears in the project’s Automate > Agents list.

 Use an external agent